tts-tcq-2024/conclusive-in-py-SoundaryaDeshpande/README.md

 Think about guiding refactoring-work in your regular/project teams.
 Think of the day-to-day work done in your team, and improving the quality of code.

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
-Do you think some of them have potential to guide code-improvements in your team? yes
+Do you think some of them have potential to guide code-improvements in your team?**yes yes/no**

-During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)
+During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)**I will keep practicing the clean code that will help in implementing in my project.
+So that it reduces the complexity,takes care of modularity and identifying the code that can be tested and many more.
+Thank you for the practice here**
-The clean code so far done is very helpful, I will have to still work on complexity reduction part so that my code will become still more stronger and clean.
-Also it will be useful for the client to easily get through it.
-Importantly I have gained more in this clean code practice like how to write pure functions, Modularity and refactor the code.
-Hence its very useful for my upcoming projects to implement the taught modules.I will keep implementing the modules into my project.
-Also I will keep the practice ongoing about the clean code in my regular work.
-Thank you !!